EduardoFontenele/script_basics/README.md

 The `configure.sh` script performs the following tasks:

 1. **Working Directory Creation**:
-   - Checks and creates a `Workspace` directory in the user's home, if it doesn't exist
+   - Creates a `Workspace` directory in the user's home, if it doesn't exist

-2. **Aliases Configuration**:
+2. **Shell Configuration**:
    - Automatically detects which shell is being used (.zshrc or .bashrc)
    - Adds useful aliases (from the alias.txt file) to the shell configuration file

 3. **Development Tools Installation**:
-   - Git: Version control system
-   - Maven: Build automation tool for Java projects
-   - Gradle: Alternative build automation system to Maven
-   - OpenJDK 21: Java Development Kit version 21
+   - Java Development Kit (OpenJDK 21)
+   - Build tools: Maven and Gradle
+   - Version control: Git
+   - C/C++ development: GCC and G++
+   - System information: Neofetch
+   - JavaScript ecosystem:
+     - Node.js (via NVM - Node Version Manager)
+     - Bun JavaScript runtime

+4. **Environment Configuration**:
+   - Sets up JAVA_HOME and adds it to PATH
+   - Configures Node Version Manager
+   - Sets up Bun runtime environment variables

 ## How to Use